 Does Your New Business Need a Liquor License?
-If so, Here Are a Few Things You Should KnowAdded by Brian Ballard in News, Wine, Brew, Spirits Law on July 31, 2013
+If So, Here Are a Few Things You Should KnowAdded by Brian L. Ballard in Articles & Publications, Business Law, Wine, Brew, Spirits Law on July 31, 2013

 If your new business entity, whether a corporation, limited liability company, partnership or otherwise, anticipates the need for an Idaho liquor license (such as, for a restaurant/bar use), there are a few things you need to know, if for no other reason than to keep you from being surprised, disappointed, or frustrated with a process that seemingly should be so simple…but, is not.